Hey, this is Rick Kaselj from ExercisesForInjuries.com. I wanted to go through a concept of self-traction related to workouts for your lower back.

 Dropping the hips and looking at getting traction through my back.

-I am going to do that for about 15 seconds and if this is your first time doing this, you will end up going light, because it ends up benefiting 95% of people but 5% of people it doesn’t work for and we want to start gently as opposed to going aggressively and irritating things.
+I will do that for about 15 seconds if this is your first time doing this.
+You will end up going light.
+Because it ends up benefiting 95% of people, but 5% of people it doesn’t work for, and we want to start gently instead of aggressively and irritating things.

-If you end up being tight in the shoulders and the mid-back tightness, it might take a bit of tweaking when it comes to the technique to hit that low-back area.
+Suppose you end up being tight in the shoulders and the mid-back tightness.
+It might take a bit of tweaking when it comes to the technique to hit that low-back area.